A passport is an important document for travellers — still, it is often forgotten or lost

 Advance voting in Finnish county elections 2022 in Japan

 Finland’s county elections will be held on Sunday 23rd January 2022.
 The advance voting period will be in Finland 12th–18th January and abroad 12th–15th January 2022.
 Abroad, advance voting will be organized by the Ministry for Foreign Affairs in 96 places in 71 different countries.

 Changes to fees for identity cards and passports issued by missions as of 1 January 2022

-The Ministry for Foreign Affairs has issued a Decree on Fees for Services Produced by the Foreign Service for 2020–2022.
-The new decree will replace the former Decree of the Ministry for Foreign Affairs on Fees for Services Produced by the Foreign Service (377/2014).
-The new decree will enter into force on 1 September 2020 and will be valid until 31 December 2022.
+The Ministry for Foreign Affairs has issued a Decree on the Amendment of Fees for Services Produced by the Foreign Service for 2020–2022.
+The amendment will enter into force on 1 January 2022 and will remain in force until 31 December 2022.

 — 10 Items per PageShowing 1 - 10 of 131 results.